tasuketekudasaiii/equilibrium-app/README.md

 # 🌊 Equilibrium — Ménière's Disease Companion

-A compassionate, mobile-first Progressive Web App (PWA) for people living with Ménière's disease.
-Equilibrium helps you track symptoms, medications, diet, stress, and sleep — and over time, identifies your personal attack triggers.
+A compassionate, mobile first Progressive Web App (PWA) for people living with Ménière's disease.
+Equilibrium helps you track symptoms, medications, diet, stress, and sleep and over time, identifies your personal attack triggers.

 > **All data is stored locally on your device.
 No account, no server, no data ever leaves your phone.**